chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Set up IAM v2 projects using the following steps:

-1. Define each project via the UI.
+1. Define each project using the browser.
    Start on the _Projects List_ page to create your projects.
 2. Create or modify IAM policy statements to restrict permissions to specific projects as needed.
-   *Every* statement must either indicate specific projects or specify the wildcard (`*`), which denotes all projects.
+   *Every* statement must either indicate specific projects, specify the wildcard (`*`), which denotes all projects, or specify as `(unassigned)`, which provides permissions on objects without projects.
    By default, any previously existing policies are automatically set up with that wildcard, so they apply to all projects.
 3. [Assign resources to projects]({{< relref "iam-v2-overview.md#assigning-resources-to-projects" >}}).
 4. Select the projects to filter in the UI.